sibeleker/sibeleker.github.io/about.md

 ### Education
 __________
-#### 2011-2016 | PhD in Policy Analysis | Delft University of Technology, Netherlands
+#### 2011-2016 | PhD in Policy Analysis
-I developed a system dynamics simulation model of the Dutch energy and natural gas system, and used this model to derive scenario-based policy recommendations.
-I used various methods of decision-making under deep uncertainty, and developed an approach to incoporate stakeholder perspectives into model-based scenarios.
+Faculty of Technology, Policy and Management, Delft University of Technology, Netherlands

-##### 2013 | Visiting student | Engineering Systems Division, Massachusetts Institute of Technology, USA
+  - 2013 | Visiting student | Engineering Systems Division, Massachusetts Institute of Technology, USA

-#### 2009-2011 | MSc in Systems Engineering, Policy Analysis and Management| Delft University of Technology, Netherlands
+#### 2009-2011 | MSc in Systems Engineering, Policy Analysis and Management
-With a two-year scholarship by the Faculty of Technology, Policy and Management, I studied an interdisciplinary curriculum that focused on multi-actor management of socio-technical systems, specialized in *modelling, simulation and gaming*, and  wrote a thesis on the sensitivity analysis of graphical functions in system dynamics models.
+Faculty of Technology, Policy and Management, Delft University of Technology, Netherlands

-#### 2004-2009 | BSc in Industrial Engineering | Bogazici University, Turkey
+#### 2004-2009 | BSc in Industrial Engineering
-I learned the theory and various industrial and socioeconomic applications of *operations research* besides diverse engineering subjects.
+Faculty of Engineering, Bogazici University, Turkey

-##### 2008 | Exchange student | Eindhoven University of Technology, Netherlands
+  - 2008 | Exchange student | Eindhoven University of Technology, Netherlands